Every consumer is different.

 You walk through different display areas of each room of a house.

-If you see something you like, you write down the item number from the corresponding tag, which I’ve pointed out on the image above.
+If you see something you like, you write down the item number from the corresponding tag, which we’ve pointed out in the image above.

-IKEA is successful on an international scale, so it’s a great business model.
+IKEA is successful internationally, so it’s a great business model.

 However, this process is not set up to target impulse buyers.

 It’s too long.
 There are too many steps and too many opportunities for the buyer to change their mind.

 Those of you with an ecommerce store need to design your site so that the customer can finish their checkout in just a few clicks.